Equivariance2Inverse: A Practical Self-Supervised CT Reconstruction Method Benchmarked on Real, Limited-Angle, and Blurred Data: Abstract

 \section{Abstract}

 Deep learning has shown impressive results in reducing noise and artifacts in X-ray computed tomography (CT) reconstruction.
 Self-supervised CT reconstruction methods are especially appealing for real-world applications because they require no ground truth training examples.
 However, these methods involve a simplified X-ray physics model during training, which may make inaccurate assumptions, for example, about scintillator blurring, the scanning geometry, or the distribution of the noise.
 As a result, they can be less robust to real-world imaging circumstances.
 In this paper, we review the model assumptions of six recent self-supervised CT reconstruction methods.
-Moreover, we benchmark these methods on the real-world 2DeteCT dataset and on synthetic data with and without scintillator blurring and a limited-angle scanning geometry.
-The results of our benchmark show that methods that assume that the noise is pixel-wise independent do not perform well on data with scintillator blurring, and that assuming rotation invariance improves results on limited-angle reconstructions.
-Based on these findings, we combined successful concepts of the Robust Equivariant Imaging and Sparse2Inverse methods in a new self-supervised CT reconstruction method called Equivariance2Inverse.
+Based on this, we combined concepts of the Robust Equivariant Imaging and Sparse2Inverse methods in a new self-supervised CT reconstruction method called Equivariance2Inverse that is robust to scintillator blurring and limited-angle data.
+We benchmarked Equivariance2Inverse and the existing methods on the real-world 2DeteCT dataset and on synthetic data with and without scintillator blurring and a limited-angle scanning geometry.
+The results of our benchmark show that methods that assume that the noise is pixel-wise independent do not perform well on data with scintillator blurring.
+Moreover, they show that when the distribution of objects is rotationally invariant, this invariance can be used to reduce artifacts in limited-angle reconstructions.